muzamilalfatih/library-management-system/README.md

    Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution and restore missing packages.
 5. Build and run
    Use Build > Build Solution and Debug > Start Debugging to launch the application.

+2. Use the following test credentials :
+    1. Username : admin
+    2. Password : admin

 ## Features